KevinDepedri/Spatial-Temporal-Calibration-for-Outdoor-Location-Based-Augmented-Reality/README.md

 In this paper we tackle the problem of accuracy for AR solutions developed using the location-based approach, where the pose of the AR contents that need to be visualized is expressed using geographic coordinates.
 More in detail, we propose a novel procedure to perform the spatial calibration between the smartphone used to visualize AR contents and an external GNSS-RTK receiver, used to acquire the position of the user in the world with centimeter-accuracy.
 Later, we face all the issue related to the temporal calibration between the two devices, proposing an experimental solution to model the delay between the devices and to mitigate it.
 Finally, the entire pipeline used to visualize AR contents depending on their geographical coordinates is described, explaining how each part of it works.

-The first two videos attached to this repository show the impact of the spatial calibration and of the temporal calibration on the visualization of holograms.
-The third video shows how it is possible to acquire a geo-referenced dataset by reversing the pipeline discussed in the paper.
-Later, such geo-referenced dataset can be used to reconstruct the 3D model of the acquired scene, which, thanks to the camera pose of the images is inclusive of its scale information and of the pose to geo-localise it.
-Finally, the fourth video shows how the reconstructed model can be visualized in AR exploiting the pipeline previously defined.

 <!--
 ![](manuscript/figures/hawaii-trend.png)